ADG Efficiency

 • Enable advanced tooling, such as autocompletion and refactoring support

-Good Python developers put time, care and effort into type hints for return values and parameters of functions, but they ignore the most powerful contract mechanism available: the function signature itself.
+Good Python developers put time, care and effort into type hints for return values and parameters of functions, but they can ignore the most powerful contract mechanism available: the function signature itself.

 A contract is an agreement between two parties.
 In programming, a function signature defines the contract between the function and its callers - the stronger the contract, the happier the world.